blockjon/octopus/README.md

 $dao->delete($book);
 ```

-Each "DAO" is a data access object configured with strategies for reading from and writing to your backends.
-You can implement new backend strategies for Octopus that we haven't created.
-Octopus ships with adapters for SQLite, APC, and text files.
-More on-board adapters are on the way.
+Octopus works by allowing you to customize each "DAO" (data access object) with strategies for reading from and writing to your backends.
+You can register multiple strategies for reading and writing your models.

-One of the key features of Octopus is the ability to set strategy rules for your data access.
-The most common one is that models are written to database and cache, whereas reads should first attempt a read from Memcache and finally from MySQL if memcache did not have the desired object.
-Octopus can do this for you with very basic configuration.
+This strategy pattern allows Octopus projects to more easily scale and also be tolerant to backend outages.

+The most common two examples of where Octopus really shines are as follows:

+1) You can set your models to automatically read from Memcache.
+If a model isn't found, Octopus can automatically load the model from a database query instead.

+2) If MySQL goes down, you can instead write to Memcache and also to a journaled log file.
+Subsequent reads will find your models if they are set to first read from Memcache.
+Later, when the database comes back online, you can replay the journaled database changes such that the missing records flow back into the database.